BestTimesToVisit.com Logo

 nature

 Find tranquility amidst the diverse flora of Gothenburg's Botanical Garden.
-Explore themed gardens, from the Japanese garden to the Victorian glasshouses.
-Insider tip: Pack a picnic to enjoy amidst the flowers, especially during the summer months.
+Explore themed gardens, greenhouses showcasing exotic plants, and serene walking paths.
+Insider tip: pack a picnic to enjoy amidst the flowers, especially during the summer months.

 Best time: All year round